gbif/ipt/IPT2ManualNotes.wiki.md

 Send email messages to helpdesk@gbif.org to report problems with GBIF services, such as the GBIF Registry.
 Do not send IPT-specific help question to the Help Desk.
 Instead send them to the IPT mailing list (see below).<br>
 ## GBIF Registry
 Use this online application to find information about organisations, IPT instances, and resources registered with GBIF: <a href='http://www.gbif.org/dataset'>http://www.gbif.org/dataset</a>.<br>
-## IPT code site
+## IPT GitHub site
-The code site is the project repository for all of the open source code, management, and documentation of the IPT: <a href='http://code.google.com/p/gbif-providertoolkit/source/checkout/'>http://code.google.com/p/gbif-providertoolkit/source/checkout/</a>.<br>
+This GitHub site is the project repository for all of the open source code, management, and documentation of the IPT.<br>
 ## IPT developer documentation
-Developers who wish to contribute, or to use the latest revision of the source code for their installation should consult the "Developers" section of the GBIF IPT Google Code site wiki: <a href='http://code.google.com/p/gbif-providertoolkit/wiki/HowToContribute'>http://code.google.com/p/gbif-providertoolkit/wiki/HowToContribute</a>.<br>
+Developers who wish to contribute, or to use the latest revision of the source code for their installation should consult the [[How to Contribute|HowToContribute.wiki]] section of the IPT wiki.<br>
 ## IPT experts group in the GBIF Community Site
 The GBIF Community Site hosts a group for those interested in participating in helpdesk, promotion, and training activities related to the GBIF IPT.
 This is a place to exchange experiences, ask for help, and post opportunities, with the objective of a wider uptake of the tool inside and outside of the GBIF Network: <a href='http://community.gbif.org/pg/groups/3529/gbif-ipt-helpdesk-and-training-experts/'>http://community.gbif.org/pg/groups/3529/gbif-ipt-helpdesk-and-training-experts/</a>.<br>
 ## IPT issue tracker
-The issue tracker is the bug report and feature request management system for the IPT software and documentation: <a href='http://code.google.com/p/gbif-providertoolkit/issues/list/'>http://code.google.com/p/gbif-providertoolkit/issues/list/</a>.<br>
+The [issue tracker](https://github.com/gbif/ipt/issues) is the bug report and feature request management system for the IPT software and documentation.<br>
 ## IPT mailing list
 Subscribe to the IPT mailing list to send and receive messages related to the use of the Integrated Publishing Toolkit.
 This group is for users to support each other in the use of the IPT: <a href='http://lists.gbif.org/mailman/listinfo/ipt/'>http://lists.gbif.org/mailman/listinfo/ipt/</a>.<br>
 ## IPT server preparation